InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### Disclosed Vendors

 The _**DisclosedVendors**_ is a TC String segment that signals which vendors have been disclosed to a given user by a CMP.
 This segment is required when saving a global-context TC String.
-When a CMP updates a globally-scoped TC String, the CMP <span style="text-decoration:underline;">MUST</span> retain the existing values and only add new disclosed Vendor IDs that had not been added by other CMPs in prior interactions with this use
+When a CMP updates a globally-scoped TC String, the CMP <span style="text-decoration:underline;">MUST</span> retain the existing values and only add new disclosed Vendor IDs that had not been added by other CMPs in prior interactions with this user.

 The _**DisclosedVendors**_ segment may also be used by a CMP while [storing](#how-should-a-transparency--consent-string-be-stored) service-specific TC Strings to retain the vendors that have been disclosed to a user by a given CMP on a given site/app or group of sites/apps.
 For the avoidance of doubt: The use of the _**DisclosedVendors**_ segment is only permissible in relation to service-specific TC Strings with respect to storing it as additional segment.
 CMPs <span style="text-decoration:underline;">MUST</span> ensure that the segment is not used when signaling to vendors.
 The official tool suite supports this through [encoding options](#https://github.com/InteractiveAdvertisingBureau/iabtcf-es/tree/master/modules/core#encoding-options).